microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 # importing time so the start and end time can be used to calculate file loading time
 print("Loading data file now, this could take a while depending on file size") start = time.time()
-# df is 'DataFrame'
+# df is 'DataFrame' - make sure you downloaded the file to the data folder
-df = pd.read_csv('Hotel_Reviews.csv')
+df = pd.read_csv('../../data/Hotel_Reviews.csv')
 end = time.time()
 print("Loading took " + str(round(end - start, 2)) + " seconds")
 ```

 Now that the data is loaded, we can perform some operations on it.
 Keep this code at the top of your program for the next part.

-#### Exploring the data
+## Explore the data

-In this case, the data is already *clean*, that means that it is ready to work with, and does not have characters in other languages that might trip up the algorithms expecting only English characters.
-You might have to work with data that required some initial processing to format it before applying NLP techniques, but not this time.
+In this case, the data is already *clean*, that means that it is ready to work with, and does not have characters in other languages that might trip up algorithms expecting only English characters.

+✅ You might have to work with data that required some initial processing to format it before applying NLP techniques, but not this time.
+If you had to, how would you handle non-English characters?

-However, you should take a moment to ensure you that once loaded, you can explore the data with code.
+Take a moment to ensure you that once the data is loaded, you can explore it with code.
 It's very easy to want to focus on the `Negative_Review` and `Positive_Review` columns.
 They are filled with natural text for your NLP algorithms to process.
 But wait!
-Before you jump into the NLP and sentiment, you should follow the code below, to get used to working with DataFrames and also to ascertain if the values given in the dataset match the values you calculate with *pandas*.
+Before you jump into the NLP and sentiment, you should follow the code below to ascertain if the values given in the dataset match the values you calculate with pandas.

-#### DataFrame operations
+## Dataframe operations

 The first task in this lesson is to check if the following assertions are correct by writing some code that examines the data frame (without changing it).
-The first is below as an example and the others are similar, but this is a great way to learn how to work with a DataFrame (if this is your first time encountering them, you should definitely try to complete them before the next section).

-> Like many programming tasks, there are several ways to complete this, but good advice is to do it in the simplest, easiest way you can, especially if it will be easier to understand when you come back this code in the future.
-With DataFrames, there is a comprehensive API that will often have a way to do what you want efficiently.
+> Like many programming tasks, there are several ways to complete this, but good advice is to do it in the simplest, easiest way you can, especially if it will be easier to understand when you come back to this code in the future.
+With dataframes, there is a comprehensive API that will often have a way to do what you want efficiently.

-If you prefer, you can treat these as coding tasks and attempt to answer them without looking at the solution.
-If you are new to DataFrames, try following and executing the code of each step, paying attention to methods you do not recognise.
+Treat the following questions as coding tasks and attempt to answer them without looking at the solution.

-With each of these questions, you can build on the previous answer by adding each solution beneath the previous answer (you don't have to create a new Python file for each answer).
-Remember to include the code in the *Loading the CSV file* above, that code is *required* before your code.

-Here are the questions on their own, followed by the code and explanations:

 1. Print out the *shape* of the data frame you have just loaded (the shape is the number of rows and columns)
 2. Calculate the frequency count for reviewer nationalities: